status-im/nim-chronos/README.md

    * https://github.com/nim-lang/Nim/issues/6929

-6. Asyncdispatch2 no longer uses `epochTime()`; instead, it uses the fastest time primitives for a specific OS, `fastEpochTime()`.
+6. Chronos no longer uses `epochTime()`; instead, it uses the fastest time primitives for a specific OS, `fastEpochTime()`.
 Also, because MacOS supports only a millisecond resolution in `kqueue`, sub-millisecond resolution is not needed.
 For details, see https://github.com/nim-lang/Nim/issues/3909.

 7. Removed all IO primitives (`recv()`, `recvFrom()`, `connect()`, `accept()`, `send()`, and `sendTo()`) from the public API, and moved all their functionality into Transports.